 Rule #1: Experienced Financial Advisors Market To Their Existing Book Of Business

 Yes.
 You have to keep finding new clients forever.
-But here’s the good news.
-As an experienced advisor, you have a tremendous advantage versus when you were new in this career.
+But here’s the good news: as an experienced advisor, you have a tremendous advantage versus when you were new in this career.
 You have an existing book of business.

 There are several ways that you can grow your practice and find new clients by marketing to your existing clients.